opencontainers/oci-conformance/README.md

 ### (4) Peer Verification

-One or more members of the OCI Certification Program Working Group (Cert WG) may attempt to reproduce your test results and contact you with questions.
+One or more members of the OCI Certification Program Working Group (Cert WG) may attempt to reproduce the test results for your product and may contact you with questions.

 ### (5) Certify